EllaGlams-Devs/ellaglams-helper/README.md

 - [] build endpoint
 - [] post from centralized endpoit to strapi.

+## Future change log

+- [] push via webhook a manual request rutine. this could be also performed via NEXT endpoints or via Social communication Bot (Discord, Slack)

 ## commands

 npm start to start check folder and transform routine.